NearlyUnique/ccTray2Slack/README.md

 ### Slack web-hook

-Create a custom slack web-hook in your company slack and find out the URL to use to post.
+Create a custom slack web-hook in your company slack and find out the URL to use to post to the channels.

 ### Configuration